Science and technology in Germany: Scientific fields

 The global spread of the printing press with movable types and an oil-based ink was a process that began around 1440 with the invention of the printing press by Johannes Gutenberg (c.
-1400–1468) and continued until the introduction of printing based on this procedure in all parts of the world in the 19th century, thus creating the conditions for the dissemination of generally accessible scientific publications emerging to the revolution of science.
+1400–1468) in the Free City of Mainz and continued until the introduction of printing based on this procedure in all parts of the world in the 19th century, thus creating the conditions for the dissemination of generally accessible scientific publications emerging to the revolution of science.

 Probably a contemporary portrait of Johannes Kepler painted around 1612.
 Kepler was one of the founders and fathers of modern astronomy, the scientific method, natural and modern science.

 Scientific Revolution

-Johannes Kepler (1571–1630) was one of the originators of the Scientific Revolution of the 16th and 17th centuries.
-He was an astronomer, physicist, mathematician and natural philosopher He advocated the idea of a heliocentric model of the Solar System, which can be traced back to the theories of the ancient Greek astronomers Aristarchus of Samos and Seleucus of Seleucia, as well as to the 16th-century astronomer Nicolaus Copernicus (1473–1543), whose main work De revolutionibus orbium coelestium about the heliocentric model was first published by Johannes Petreius (c.
+Johannes Kepler (1571–1630) was one of the originators of the Scientific Revolution of the 16th and 17th centuries as an astronomer, physicist, mathematician and natural philosopher.
+He advocated the idea of a heliocentric model of the Solar System, which can be traced back to the theories of the ancient Greek astronomers Aristarchus of Samos and Seleucus of Seleucia, as well as to the 16th-century astronomer Nicolaus Copernicus (1473–1543), whose main work De revolutionibus orbium coelestium about the heliocentric model was first published by Johannes Petreius (c.
 1497–1550) and likely the polymath Johannes Schöner (1477–1547) in the Free Imperial City of Nuremberg in 1543.
 In March 1600, Kepler became assistant to the astronomer Tycho Brahe (1546–1601) at the court of Emperor Rudolf II in Prague, Kingdom of Bohemia.
 After Brahe's death in October of the next year, Kepler succeeded him as imperial mathematician and court astronomer (until 1627).